crowdfundedcures/Affordable/README.md

 The Affordable Algorithm ranks therapies eligible for IVPE funding validation based on the following criteria:
 •	Cost-Savings Potential: The difference between the current standard of care and the proposed alternative.
 •	Evidence Probability: Weighted scores based on the hierarchy of evidence (e.g., RCT emulation, Phase 2/3 trials, systematic reviews).
-•	Global Patient Population: The number of patients eligible for treatment globally.
+•	Patient Population: The number of patients eligible for treatment globally.
 Medical Disclaimer:
 The Affordable IVPE and Affordable PFS tables below is an example only and will be reviewed and validated by clinical advisors.
 This is not a statement that the treatments listed are proven to be effective for the conditions mentioned.
 Links to the relevant research data will be provided where applicable.
 These treatments should only be used under the oversight of a registered medical professional.
 Affordable does not make medical claims and encourages consulting healthcare professionals before considering any therapy.

 Affordable IVPE Table

 This table highlights therapies with potential for significant healthcare cost reductions through Interventional Pharmacoeconomics (IVPE).
 By identifying cost-effective alternatives to high-cost treatments, the table ranks candidates suitable for IVPE funding by health insurers based on their ability to deliver savings while maintaining or improving clinical outcomes.
-Therapies are evaluated using evidence probability, global patient population, and cost difference, with rankings driven by their potential to optimize healthcare spending.
+Therapies are evaluated using evidence probability, patient population, and cost difference, with rankings driven by their potential to optimize healthcare spending.
-Affordable Algorithm Ranking	Therapy	Disease	Global Patient Population	Cost Difference ($)	Evidence Probability (Score: Evidence Type)	Annual Total Cost Reduction Potential ($)	PubMed Link
+Affordable Algorithm Ranking	Therapy	Disease	Patient Population	Cost Difference ($)	Evidence Probability (Score: Evidence Type)	Annual Total Cost Reduction Potential ($)	PubMed Link
 0.70	Pembrolizumab (Dose Reduction)	Lung Cancer	1,000,000	$90,000 (90% dose reduction; $100,000 baseline)	0.6: Prospective Studies	$90 billion	Pembrolizumab Optimization

 0.70	Rituximab	Multiple Sclerosis	2,800,000	$72,000 (Ocrelizumab: $80,000)	0.7: Phase 3 RCTs	$201.6 billion	Rituximab for MS